|

 Road Haulage Charges and Taxes: Summary analysis and data tables 1998-2012

-Bertil HYLÉN, VTI, Sweden, Jari KAUPPILA & Edouard CHONG, International Transport Forum
+Bertil HYLÉN, VTI, Sweden, Jari KAUPPILA and Edouard CHONG, International Transport Forum

 Discussion Paper No 2013-08, April 2013